Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 5/5

-Perhaps not the finest wine ever created, but ultimately this is a very good St-Emilion grand cru classé, fragrant, full-bodied, typical, flawless, and with great aging potential, all at a reasonable price.
+It may not be the finest wine ever made, but ultimately this is a very good St-Emilion Grand Cru Classé: aromatic, full-bodied, classic, flawless, and with great aging potential—all at a reasonable price.
 What more could you ask for?

 See all reviews from this customer